Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: Optimum State Estimation

 As a first step towards characterizing the performance of the system under study, we address the problem of estimating the state $X_n$ of the reference source at the receiver upon observing a sequence of channel outputs $y^n$.
 In particular, we lean on the \ac{APP} logarithmic ratio

-which, combined with a threshold test ($\hat{x}_n=0$ if $\lambda_n>0$ and $\hat{x}_n=1$ otherwise), yields an optimum \ac{MAP} estimator, i.e, an estimator that minimizes the state estimation error probability.
+which, combined with a threshold test ($\hat{x}_n=0$ if $\lambda_n>0$ and $\hat{x}_n=1$ otherwise), yields an optimum \ac{MAP} estimator, i.e, minimizing the state estimation error probability.
 In the remainder of this section, we introduce hidden Markov models to capture the relation between the observed channel outputs and the evolution of the reference source, and use them to develop recursive equations to efficiently compute \eqref{eq:lambdan_def}.
 To this aim, we also show that the \ac{APP} is a sufficient statistics for $X_n$.
-The results will be used in Sec.~\ref{sec:de} to derive the distribution of the distribution of the r.v. $H_n$ and eventually the average state estimation entropy.
+The results will be used in Sec.~\ref{sec:de} to derive \revOne{the distribution} of the r.v. $H_n$ and eventually the average state estimation entropy.